atkison/CyberSecurityClub/0_Where_To_Start/README.md

 with great content and individuals that wan't to educate others and teach people the important aspects of the cyber security world.
 The following are links to youtube videos that are worth checking out!

-### <b>What is Cybersecurtiy?</b>
+### <b>What is Cyber Securtiy?</b>
-"Cybersecurity is the practice of protecting systems, networks, and programs from digital attacks.
+"Cyber security is the practice of protecting systems, networks, and programs from digital attacks.
 These cyberattacks are usually aimed at accessing, changing, or destroying sensitive information; extorting money from users; or interrupting normal business processes.

-Implementing effective cybersecurity measures is particularly challenging today because there are more devices than people, and attackers are becoming more innovative." - CISCO<br>
+Implementing effective cyber security measures is particularly challenging today because there are more devices than people, and attackers are becoming more innovative." - CISCO<br>

 [Watch a cyberattack unfold](https://www.cisco.com/c/en/us/products/security/what-is-cybersecurity.html?socialshare=lightbox1)<br>